NIVJAIN/blockchain-dapp/readme.md

 ## Pre requisite
 ```
+0. Install Ganache
 1. Kafka docker-compose cluster must be running
 2. Mongodb local installation or Atlas or AWS DocDB.
 3. MongoDB, change the connection string in database folder.
-4. Create token collection TTL, this is for auto deletion of document in mongodb for refresh tokens follow below steps
+4. Create token collection TTL, this is for auto deletion of document in mongodb for refresh tokens, follow below steps

 # create index on tokens collections